junmeng6025/docker_learning/tmux.md

     ```bash
     tmux attach -t ${SessionID}
     ```
     all the stuff would be preserved
+    to QUIT but NOT KILL the session:
+    Ctrl + B: Ctrl + Z
 - rename tmux session OUT IN HOST terminal
     ```bash
     tmux rename-session -t ${SessionID} ${SessionName}